Food Allergies Causing your Unexplained Symptoms?

 Conditions treated successfully with LDA include hay fever, dust mite allergy, perennial rhinitis, asthma, urticaria (“hives”), eczema (dermatitis) of most all varieties, angioedema (swelling of the face, lips, etc.), food (or food additive/preservative) allergy or intolerance, adverse responses to chemicals (multiple chemical sensitivity, or MCS), ADHD (attention deficit/hyperactivity disorder), autism, Tourette’s syndrome, irritable bowel disorders, Crohn’s disease, ulcerative colitis, migraine and other headaches, rheumatoid arthritis, ankylosing spondylitis, and systemic lupus erythematosis.

-LDA immunotherapy is extremely low dose and administered infrequently, only every two months at first, and later less often.
+LDA immunotherapy is extremely low dose and administered infrequently.
 Treatment is required only every two months initially for approximately 12 months.
 After that time, the treatment interval may generally be extended to three months or longer.
 Most adults with significant problems require 16 of 18 treatments at these intervals of two months or less often, at which time treatment often may be discontinued.
 Of the approximately 50% of patients who cannot discontinue LDA after 16 to 18 treatments without return of some symptoms, the majority will continue treatment longer at intervals of 6 months to a year.
 Children (under 12) may often stretch their treatments out earlier, and stop sooner without return of symptoms.
 Children as young as 1 month of age have been treated safely.

 The response to LDA does not take long to appear, and certainly over 60% of patients note a significant positive response with their first treatment.
 Almost all patients respond positively by the third treatment, and if no response is noted by then, we generally reevaluate the situation.
 About 1 in 25 patients does not respond with strongly positive results until having had 6 treatments.
 The overall response rate for all conditions treated with LDA is approximately 65% to 95%, depending on the condition being treated.
 The overall failure rate (no improvement) is about 10%.